w3c/webextensions/proposals/i18n-system-languages.md

 ### Exposed Sensitive Data

-The language(s) of the system will be purposely exposed.
+The locale(s) of the system will be purposely exposed.

 ## Alternatives

 ### Existing Workarounds

-Currently, if an extension wants to offer languages outside of what the current browser language uses, it must do so by presenting a user-facing options page.
+Currently, if an extension wants to offer locales outside not localised for by the browser, it must do so by presenting a user-facing options page.
 However, currently there is no way to reasonably detect a language code outside of the browser's UI language with existing APIs.

 ### Open Web API